hipe/tmx/system/test/README.md

     00 to 09 - not really relying on the system per se. maybe just adjunct or support or taxonomically near.

-    10 to 19 - platform recognition exists for these facilities in the stdlib.
+    10 to 19 - as well as in this sidesystem, these facilities have some sort of recognition by the platform's stdlib.

     20 to 29 - a unix shell builtin for which we are hacking our own adapter to (and no platform stdlib recognition).